How Coronavirus Is Affecting the World’s Endangered Animals

 As the world grapples to contain the spread of the novel coronavirus, endangered species are also fighting for survival.
 Although most endangered animals cannot get sick from this disease, they’re becoming additional casualties of the pandemic.
 Due to a lack of tourism and volunteers, as well as increased poaching in the absence of other economic sources, conservation groups are struggling to protect the most vulnerable animals on the planet.
-Here are some of the endangered animals most impacted by coronavirus—and how you can help without even leaving your home.
+Here are some of the endangered animals most impacted by coronavirus.

 Each May, turtles emerge from the sea to lay eggs on the beaches where they were born.
 But due to the risk of their eggs being eaten by predators or being illegally stolen by poachers and sold in the black market, six out of seven turtle species have become endangered in recent years.
 Armed with volunteers, conservation groups play a vital role in ensuring their survival until the fragile hatchlings reach the ocean.
 And volunteers do more than just financially support conservation, says Nicki Wheeler, International Coordinator for Latin American Sea Turtles Association (LAST).
 “They provide the manual labor for us to effectively patrol the beach, to build the hatchery each year, and to guard the nests,” she explains.

 Without visitors, who are now staying home to stop the spread of COVID-19, local residents working as vendors, guides, taxi drivers, or cooks in remote places may poach to feed their families.
 Wheeler, who operates conservation research programs in Costa Rica’s Pacuare and Osa Peninsula, predicts losing more than 9,000 baby turtles this season and hopes that donations can keep these critical projects running.

 Sea turtles are just one of the species that make epic migrations every year.